 Silicate densifiers can be a confusing subject.
 For everything you need to know, see our dedicated page about silicate densifiers for concrete polishing.

-Although polished concrete floors are stain resistant, they can still stain if spills are not addressed promptly.
-The most common stains we see are fruit juice, wine, vinegar, laundry soaps and pet stains.
+Although polished concrete floors are stain-resistant, they can still stain if spills are not cleaned promptly.
+The most common stains we see are fruit juice, wine, vinegar, laundry soaps, and pet stains.

 How do I clean spills on a concrete floor?

-With any spills on a polished concrete floor, you should first mop up as much of the spill as possible using a paper towel or rag.
+With any spill on a polished concrete floor, you should first mop up as much of the spill as possible using a paper towel or rag.
 Next, clean the entire area with a warm soap and water mixture to dilute and neutralize any remaining residue.
-If the stain is still noticeable after the floor dries, contact us for a free repair evaluation.
+If the stain is still noticeable after the floor dries, contact us for a repair evaluation.